 Language of Materials

-Materials are roughly grouped according to topics and genres, but not divided into series.
+Materials are roughly grouped according to topics and genres.

 The materials were mostly donated by Edward Hart in August 2003, with further installments in 2004 and 2007.
 The last addition was donated by Hart's son, E. Richard Hart, in July 2008.